klensy/wt-tools/README.md

 Python scripts, that help you extract resources from game: fonts, textures, FM/DM of tanks and planes, parameters of cannons and machine guns, and other interesting stuff.

 ## Installation
-1. Download python 2.7.9 from [here], install it.
+1. Download latest 2.7.* python from [here](https://www.python.org/downloads/), install it.
-3. Add python path to env variables, see [description], (optional).
+2. Add python path to env variables, see [description](https://docs.python.org/2/using/windows.html#excursus-setting-environment-variables), (optional).
-4. Download scripts ("Download ZIP" button), extract somewhere.
+3. Download scripts ("Download ZIP" button), extract somewhere.
-5. Run scripts from console, as described lower.
+4. Run scripts from console, as described lower.

+### Or

+Download compiled files (exe files, compressed in wt-tools.rar) from [here](https://github.com/klensy/wt-tools/releases), **no python** required.
+Command-line using the same as for python scripts, except you should write `vromfs_unpack some_file.vromfs.bin`, not `python vromfs_unpack.py some_file.vromfs.bin` (for other scripts too).

 ## Usage